steviewarbs/node.js-boilerplate/README.md

 ## Usage

 ```
-This simple framework is a Node.js backend which includes all the boilerplate code and framework to spin up projects quickly.
+This simple framework is a Node.js backend which includes all the boilerplate code and modules to spin up projects quickly.
 Comes packaged with express, body-parser, nodemon and axios acting as the middleware.
 There is no DB dependencies packaged in.
 ```